BIT-SYS/VLint/README.md

 Installation steps can be found at https://pypi.org/project/pyverilog/
 ### Run
 Run the jar file in the out directory using the Java command in the terminal, with the project path to be tested as an argument.
-command: java -jar VLint.jar verilog_dir.
+Command: java -jar VLint.jar verilog_dir.

 ## Team members
 Weixing Ji  : jwx@bit.edu.cn